 C + O2 → CO2 + 4.1eV,

 where the 4.1eV(=6.6*10-19J) is released as heat.
-This is to be compared with one of the LENR processes in the ECAT core
+This is to be compared with the Rossi Effect where the main LENR processes in the ECAT core is

-where the 6.12 MeV(=9.8*10-13J) is also released as heat.
-Hence, the heat released by the LENR process is about 1.5 million times higher, per atomic reaction, than what we get from a chemical reaction like burning coal.
+where the 17.3 MeV(=2.8*10-12J) is also released as heat.
+Hence, the heat released by the main LENR process in the Rossi Effect is about 5 million times higher, per atomic reaction, than what we get from a chemical reaction like burning coal.

 ECAT Fuel Facts – Comparison with Oil